moopenmogov/documents/README.md

 - **Port is busy**: something else parked on 3001.
 Change `PORT` in `api-server.js` (we recommend 3007, because 7 is lucky) and retry.
 - **CORS/Network**: we serve everything from the same origin—refresh and you should be golden.
 - **Word autoplay**: videos autoplay muted (it’s a policy thing).
 Tap the mute icon and pretend it was your idea.
-- **Diagnostics**: open `http://localhost:3001/api/troubleshoot`, copy the text, and send it to support (or Moti).
+- **Diagnostics**: open `http://localhost:3001/api/troubleshoot`, copy the text, and send it to Moti.
 We read logs so you don’t have to.

 ---